-The interdisciplinary project starts soon with an open call for submissions in any visual medium that can fit on a printed page – whether drawing, photography, henna art or poetry and writing.
-Two separate hour-long Zoom workshops will help artists brainstorm creative ideas to submit (if they need it).
-These online gatherings will also serve as a Q&A for prospective artists.
-Submissions will be judged by an esteemed jury of three.
-25 selected artists will receive a modest honorarium and a free copy of the anthology.
+The interdisciplinary project started with an open call for submissions in any visual medium that could fit on a printed page – whether drawing, photography, henna art or poetry and writing.
+Two separate hour-long Zoom workshops helped artists brainstorm creative ideas to submit.
+Submissions were judged by an esteemed jury of three.
+Selected artists received a modest honorarium and a free copy of the anthology.

 Our stories.
 Reclaiming the narrative.
 Dreaming of the future.
-Building a budding Islamofuturism movement.
+Building a budding Muslim Futurism movement.
 Representing pluralism and dismantling the monolith associated with Muslims in broader, Western culture.
 Growing community strength and inter-community connection.

 The artists and writers in the anthology include: Pansee Atta, Assma Basalamah, Monia Mazigh, Noor Siddiqi, Sarah-Mecca Abdourahman, Shamima Khan, Self_Saboteur (Naheen Ahmed), Aliya Amarsi, Maria Malik, Zubair Hossain, Mariam Gabr, Marwa Talal, Anisa Khan, Arzoo Zaheer, Adil Amarsi, Anonymous / Anonyme, Iman Korenic, and Zainab Hussain.
 There is also an artwork and introduction by Algonquin Anishinaabe artist, Dara Wawatie-Chabot.